RetroCrisis/Retro-Crisis-GDV-NTSC/README.md

 # Retro-Crisis-GDV-NTSC
-Retro Crisis libretro CRT shader presets, based on Guest Advanced NTSC shader
+Retro Crisis GDV-NTSC, is a CRT shader preset for Libretro.
+It is based on Guest Advanced NTSC shader, which is authored by Guest R.

 Full credit for Guest Advanced NTSC shader goes to Guest.R: https://forums.libretro.com/t/new-crt-shader-from-guest-crt-guest-advanced-updates/25444